Collecting and presenting data

 Antibodies that recognize post-translationally modified proteins should be normalized to total levels of the target protein.

-Data for new NMR spectroscopy, X-ray crystallographic or cryo-electron microscopy structures should always be deposited in the Protein Data Bank (NMR and X-ray) or EM Data Bank (electron microscopy).
+Data for new NMR spectroscopy, X-ray crystallographic or cryo-electron microscopy structures must be deposited in the Protein Data Bank (NMR and X-ray) and/or Electron Microscopy Data Bank (electron microscopy).
+Furthermore, it is strongly encouraged to provide all cryo-EM raw data via submission to EMPIAR.

-All chemical shifts for backbone and side chain assignments (as well as methyl group chemical shift assignments) must be deposited in the BMRB.
+All sequence specific chemical shift assignments for backbone and/or side chain assignments (as well as methyl group chemical shift assignments) must be deposited to the Biomolecular Magnetic Resonance Data Bank (BMRB).

-For JBC papers, coordinates for newly determined structures must be submitted to the respective repositories and made publicly available at acceptance, because publication will occur within 24 hours of manuscript acceptance.
-No data are to be withdrawn from the Protein Data Bank or the BMRB once a paper has been accepted and published as a Paper in Press article.
+All submission must be either made publicly available upon submission or when the manuscript is accepted for publication.
+No data are to be withdrawn from the any of the above-mentioned Data Banks once a paper has been accepted to the JBC and published as a Paper in Press article.

 Chemicals